Privacy Policy

 All Cookies used by and on our Site are used in accordance with current Cookie Law.

-Our site uses analytics services provided by Google Analytics and Advanced Ads.
-Website analytics refers to a set of tools used to collect and analyse anonymous usage information, enabling us to better understand how our Site is used.
-This, in turn, enables us to improve our Site and the products or services offered through it.
+Our site uses analytics services provided by Fathom Analytics and Google Analytics.
+Website analytics refers to a set of tools used to collect and analyse usage information, enabling us to better understand how our Site is used.
+This, in turn, enables us to improve our Site and the premium content we offer through it.

-The analytics services used by our Site uses Cookies to gather the required information.
+Google Analytics uses Cookies to gather additional analytical information.
 You do not have to allow us to use these Cookies, however whilst our use of them does not pose any risk to your privacy or your safe use of our Site, it does enable us to continually improve our Site, making it a better and more useful experience for you.

 Some of the cookies used by Google Analytics on our site include: